Jany26/tree-aut-lib/README.md

 `tests/` - test files used in `all_tests.py`

+* `tests/blif`            ... preprocessed BLIF benchmarks (abdd)
+* `tests/blif-report.txt` ...
+BLIF benchmarks metadata (node count and root node number), also used as input for tests (commented lines are skipped)

 `benchmark/` - contains benchmarks that were used in results (not all benchmarks were tested)

 * `benchmark/blif/`     ...
 BLIF files representing combinational circuits used as benchmarks (C432, C499, C880, C1355, C1908 were tested)